 Merrick is Largely Grain-Free

-Many dogs have issues digesting certain grains, especially corn and wheat, so Merrick doesn’t include those and other grains in most of its recipes.
+Many dogs can have issues digesting certain grains, especially corn and wheat, so Merrick doesn’t include those and other grains in most of its recipes.
 In their place, they use higher-quality foods like brown rice, flaxseed, and quinoa.